 Unlike traditional classroom tasks, podcasts are designed to be heard by others, giving pupils a real audience and purpose for their work.

-Knowing their ideas will be shared motivates children to express themselves clearly and confidently.
+Knowing their ideas will be shared motivates children to use Oracy strategies to express themselves clearly and confidently.